lianacdubs/BIS15W2024_lwilliams/README.md

 1. Produce boxplots using `ggplot.`
 2. Customize labels on axes using `labs` and `themes`.
 3. Use `color`, `fill`, and `group` to customize plots and improve overall aesthetics.
+##Lab 11.1
+1. Produce box plots using `ggplot.`
+2. Customize labels on axes using `labs` and `themes`.
+3. Use `color`, `fill`, and `group` to customize plots and improve aesthetics.
+##Lab 11.2
+1. Build stacked bar plots of categorical variables.
+2. Build side-by-side barplots using `position= "dodge"`.
+##Lab 12.1
+1. Build histograms and density plots.
+2. Adjust colors using R's built-in color options.
+3. Create new categories with `case_when()` and use those categories to build plots.
+4. Build line plots.
+##Lab 12.2
+1. Adjust the aesthetics of plots in ggplot using `themes`, `RColorBrewer`, and `paletteer.`
+2. Use faceting to produce multi-panel plots.